-Someone somewhere buys an email list (or several!) and sends an email along the lines of “Get ___________ (the product name) for only $_____! (the amount) to everyone on the list—sometimes repeatedly.
+Much of the spam email we all get proclaiming "deals" is a good example of email marketing at its worst.
+Someone somewhere buys an email list (or several) and sends an email along the lines of “Get ___________ (the product name) for only $_____! (the amount)" to everyone on the list—sometimes repeatedly.
 All this does is annoy everyone and give email marketing a bad name.

 Email Marketing Can Be Personalized

-The Advantages of Email Marketing
+Other Advantages of Email Marketing

 Email Marketing Is Still Relevant

-Ideally, email marketing should go hand-in-hand with social media.
+Ideally, email marketing should go hand in hand with social media.
 Adding social media "Like" or "Share" buttons to your marketing emails gives an additional way for customers to connect with your brand.
 Snippets of positive reviews from social media fans can be included in emails, and conversely, social media postings can be used to encourage fans to subscribe to your email newsletters.

 Email Marketing Tips